Cristal Bagatsing

-Amanda Cristina "Cristal" La'O Bagatsing sometimes misspelled as Amanda Christina "Cristal" La'O Bagatsing, is a Filipino politician serving as the officer in charge of the Department of Tourism, Culture, and Arts of Manila since 2025.
+Amanda Cristina "Cristal" L. Bagatsing sometimes misspelled as Amanda Christina "Cristal" La'O Bagatsing, is a Filipino politician serving as the officer in charge of the Department of Tourism, Culture, and Arts of Manila since 2025.
 She previously served as representative of Manila's 5th congressional district from 2016 until 2022.
 She is the daughter of former congressman of the same district Amado Bagatsing.

-Congressional career
+Career

 Bagatsing succeeded her father Amado Bagatsing in his congressional seat at Manila's 5th congressional district in 2016, after winning in a six-way race (with one of them is former congressman Joey Hizon).
 Her candidacy was motivated by a signature campaign from constituents advocating for a successor to continue her father's initiatives, as she had assisted her father with youth-oriented programs and projects.
 She was also a member of the House Committee for Women and Gender Equality and is a co-author of the SOGIE Equality Bill.

 She ran for 2nd term in 2019 under KABAKA and PDP–Laban and won, defeating councilor Ali Atienza.
 She ran for 3rd term in 2022 under KABAKA and National Unity Party, but lost to councilor Irwin Tieng of Asenso Manileño by an estimate of 3,000 votes.

+In 2025, she was appointed officer in charge of the Department of Tourism, Culture, and Arts of Manila under the second administration of Mayor Isko Moreno.